joeylemon/nfa-to-dfa/README.md

 ## Overview

 This tool is used to convert nondeterministic finite automata (NFA) to deterministic finite automata (DFA) through an interactive and visual interface.
 More specifically, you can:
-- Create an NFA interactively or from a saved JSON input form
+- Create an NFA interactively or from a saved JSON file
 - Convert the NFA to an equivalent DFA in three possible ways:
     - **Step-by-step**: where the addition of a transition to the DFA is one step
     - **All at once**: go from NFA to DFA in one click